Sulfur: Other important sulfur chemistry

 Sulfur reacts directly with methane to give carbon disulfide, which is used to manufacture cellophane and rayon.
 One of the uses of elemental sulfur is in vulcanization of rubber, where polysulfide chains crosslink organic polymers.
 Large quantities of sulfites are used to bleach paper and to preserve dried fruit.
 Many surfactants and detergents (e.g. sodium lauryl sulfate) are sulfate derivatives.
-Calcium sulfate, gypsum, (CaSO4·2H2O) is mined on the scale of 100 million tonnes each year for use in Portland cement and fertilizers.
+Calcium sulfate, gypsum (CaSO4·2H2O) is mined on the scale of 100 million tonnes each year for use in Portland cement and fertilizers.

 When silver-based photography was widespread, sodium and ammonium thiosulfate were widely used as "fixing agents".
 Sulfur is a component of gunpowder ("black powder").

 Fertilizer

 Amino acids synthesized by living organisms such as methionine and cysteine contain organosulfur groups (thioester and thiol respectively).
 The antioxidant glutathione protecting many living organisms against free radicals and oxidative stress also contains organic sulfur.
 Some crops such as onion and garlic also produce different organosulfur compounds such as syn-propanethial-S-oxide responsible of lacrymal irritation (onions), or diallyl disulfide and allicin (garlic).
 Sulfates, commonly found in soils and groundwaters are often a sufficient natural source of sulfur for plants and bacteria.
 Atmospheric deposition of sulfur dioxide (SO2) is also a common artificial source (coal combustion) of sulfur for the soils.
-Under normal circumstances, in most agricultural soils, sulfur is not a limiting nutrient for plants and microorganisms (see the Liebig's law of the minimum#Liebig's barrel).
-However, in some circumstance, soils can be depleted in sulfate, e.g. if this later is leached by meteoric water (rain) or if the requirements in sulfur for some types of crops are high.
+Under normal circumstances, in most agricultural soils, sulfur is not a limiting nutrient for plants and microorganisms (see Liebig's barrel).
+However, in some circumstances, soils can be depleted in sulfate, e.g. if this later is leached by meteoric water (rain) or if the requirements in sulfur for some types of crops are high.
 This explains that sulfur is increasingly recognized and used as a component of fertilizers.
-The most important form of sulfur for fertilizer is the calcium sulfate, commonly found in nature as the mineral gypsum (CaSO4·2H2O).
+The most important form of sulfur for fertilizer is calcium sulfate, commonly found in nature as the mineral gypsum (CaSO4·2H2O).
 Elemental sulfur is hydrophobic (not soluble in water) and cannot be used directly by plants.
 Elemental sulfur (ES) is sometimes mixed with bentonite to amend depleted soils for crops with high requirement in organo-sulfur.
 Over time, oxidation abiotic processes with atmospheric oxygen and soil bacteria can oxidize and convert elemental sulfur to soluble derivatives, which can then be used by microorganisms and plants.
 Sulfur improves the efficiency of other essential plant nutrients, particularly nitrogen and phosphorus.
 Biologically produced sulfur particles are naturally hydrophilic due to a biopolymer coating and are easier to disperse over the land in a spray of diluted slurry, resulting in a faster uptake by plants.

-The plants requirement for sulfur equals or exceeds the requirement for phosphorus.
+The plant requirement for sulfur equals or exceeds the requirement for phosphorus.
 It is an essential nutrient for plant growth, root nodule formation of legumes, and immunity and defense systems.
 Sulfur deficiency has become widespread in many countries in Europe.
 Because atmospheric inputs of sulfur continue to decrease, the deficit in the sulfur input/output is likely to increase unless sulfur fertilizers are used.
 Atmospheric inputs of sulfur decrease because of actions taken to limit acid rains.